PapersOfMathieuNls/clever-commit/combined.md

 \section{Introduction}\label{sec:introduction}

-\IEEEPARstart{A}{utomatic} prevention and resolution of faults is an important research topic in the field of software maintenance and evolution.
+Automatic prevention and resolution of faults is an important research topic in the field of software maintenance and evolution.
 A particular line of research focuses on the problem of preventing the introduction of faults by detecting risky commits (commits that may potentially introduce faults in the system) before reaching the central code repository.
 We refer to this as just-in-time fault detection/prevention.

 There exist techniques that aim to detect risky commits (e.g., [REF]), among which the most recent approach is the one proposed Rosen et al. [@Rosen2015].
 The authors developed an approach and a supporting tool, Commit-guru, that relies on building  models from historical commits using code and process metrics (e.g., code complexity, the experience of the developers, etc.) as the main features.
 These models are used to classify new commits as risky or not.
 Commit-guru has been shown to outperform previous techniques (e.g., [@Kamei2013a; @Kpodjedo2010]).